 California Institute of Technology have got one of the highest research output rate along with most of the other research facilities within the USA or globally.
 CalTech have got its own Jet Propulsion Laboratory, Seismological Laboratory and the International Observatory Network.

-35 Nobel Prizes have been awarded to the respected alumni and faculty of California Institute of Technology so far, with many other awards like one Fields Medal, six Turing Awards and also 71 United States National Medal of Science and Technology.
-CalTech have got a world class alumni including four chief scientists of the US Air Force who have attended the university as well.
+35 Nobel Prizes have been awarded to the respected alumni and faculty of California Institute of Technology so far, with many other awards like four Fields Medal, six Turing Awards and also 71 United States National Medal of Science and Technology.
+CalTech has got a world class alumni including four chief scientists of the US Air Force who have attended the university as well.

 CalTech is located in Pasadena of California state with almost 11 Km away from the downtown LA.
 California Institute of Technology’s official mascot is a beaver, paying tribute to nature’s engineer.